bxjthu/PS/docs/misc/classics_questions.md

 More on details:
 - What is your formative reading about?
 What kind of change has it brought to you?
-- Has "your" classic ever helped you define yourself in opposition to it?
+- Has any of "your" classics ever helped you define yourself in opposition to it?
 - How do you think of the author's idea that " introductions, critical apparatus and bibliography" should be read after reading the classics?
 - Which elements do you think help classics “shakes the particles off”?
 - Have you found your "talisman(s)"?